VTimofeenko/confluence_poster/README.md

 # Description

 Supplementary script for writing Confluence articles in local editor.
-Uses information from the config to post the article content to confluence.
+Uses information from the config to post the article content to Confluence.

 May be used either on its own: